Matt Hall (baseball): Detroit Tigers

 The Detroit Tigers selected Hall in the sixth round of the 2015 MLB draft.
-After he signed, he pitched for the Connecticut Tigers of the Class A-Short Season New York-Penn League.
-In 2016, he pitched for the West Michigan Whitecaps of the Class A Midwest League.
-He began the 2017 season with the Lakeland Flying Tigers of the Class A-Advanced Florida State League, and was promoted to the Erie SeaWolves of the Class AA Eastern League in August.
+After he signed, he pitched for the Connecticut Tigers of the Low–A New York-Penn League.
+In 2016, he pitched for the West Michigan Whitecaps of the Single–A Midwest League.
+He began the 2017 season with the Lakeland Flying Tigers of the High–A Florida State League, and was promoted to the Erie SeaWolves of the Double–A Eastern League in August.

 In 2018, Hall began working as a relief pitcher for Erie.
 On July 9, he was named the Eastern League's Pitcher of the Week.
-The next day, the Tigers promoted him to the Toledo Mud Hens of the Class AAA International League.
+The next day, the Tigers promoted him to the Toledo Mud Hens of the Triple–A International League.
 Hall was named the Tigers Minor League Pitcher of the Year.
 In 37 combined appearances between Erie and Toledo, he posted a 2.13 ERA and 1.085 WHIP, with 135 strikeouts in 114 1/3 innings.
 He had his contract purchased and was promoted to the major leagues on September 11, 2018, as a September call-up.
 He made his major league debut for the Tigers on September 15 in a game against the Cleveland Indians, where he pitched one inning, allowing eight hits, one walk and nine runs, six of which were earned.
 Hall made a total of five appearances with the 2018 Tigers, recording a 14.63 ERA while striking out five batters in eight innings pitched.
 During the 2019 season, Hall split time between Toledo and Detroit.
 With the 2019 Tigers he made 16 appearances, compiling an 0–1 record with 7.71 ERA and 27 strikeouts in 23 1/3 innings.